shanep/makefile-project-starter/README.md

 debug C projects.
 It includes support for debug builds, sanitizers, and code coverage.

+## Tools and Dependencies

+- GNU Make
+- GCC or Clang
+- Address Sanitizer (ASan) for memory error detection
+- gcov and lcov for code coverage
+- gcovr for generating coverage reports
+- pandoc for generating docx reports (optional)

 ## Test Harness

 This project uses the Unity Test Framework for unit testing.
 Refer to the